-Crite eria Indio cators ToC Outcomes 4.5 No new plantings are established on local peoples' land where it can be demonstrated that there are legal, customary or user rights, without their FPIC.
+Crit eria Indio cators ToC Outcomes 4.5 No new plantings are established on local peoples' land where it can be demonstrated that there are legal, customary or user rights, without their FPIC.
 This is dealt with through a 4.5.3 Evidence is available that affected local peoples understand they have the right to say 'no' to operations planned on their lands before and during initial discussions, during the stage of information gathering and associated consultations, during negotiations, and up until an agreement with the unit of certification is signed and ratified by these local peoples.
 Negotiated agreements are non-coercive and entered into voluntarily and carried out prior to new operations.
 Human rights upheld documented system that enables these and other stakeholders to express their views through their own representative 4.5.4 To ensure local food and water security, as part of the FPIC process, participatory SEIA and participatory land-use planning with local peoples, the full range of food and water provisioning options are considered.
 There is transparency of the land allocation process. institutions.
 (Continued) 4.5.5 Evidence is available that the affected communities and rights holders have had the option to access information and advice, that is independent of the project proponent, concerning the legal, economic, environmental and social implications of the proposed operations on their lands.
 4.5.6 Evidence is available that the communities (or their representatives) gave consent to the initial planning phases of the operations prior to the issuance of a new concession or land title to the operator.

-Crit eria Indi cators ToC Outcomes 4.5 No new plantings are established on local peoples' land where it can be demonstrated that there are legal, customary or user rights, without their FPIC.
-This is dealt with through a documented system that enables these and other stakeholders to express their views through their own representative institutions.
-(Continued) 4.5.7 New lands are not acquired for plantations and mills after 15 November 2018 as a result of recent (2005 or later) expropriations without consent under the right of eminent domain of the federal and state land acquisition legislations.
+Criteria Indi cators ToC Outcomes be demonstr there are leg or user right their FPIC.
+Th with through documented enables thes stakeholders on local d where it can rated that s, without his is dealt t system that se and other to express hrough their entative New lands are not acquired for plantations and mills after 15 November 2018 as a result of recent (2005 or later) expropriations without consent under the right of eminent domain of the federal and state land acquisition legislations.
 (C) New lands are not acquired in areas inhabited by communities in voluntary isolation.
-Human rights upheld 4.6 Any negotiations concerning compensation for loss of legal, customary or user rights are dealt with through a documented system that enables indigenous peoples, local communities and other stakeholders to express their views through their own representative institutions.
-4.6.1 4.6.2 4.6.3 (C) A mutually agreed procedure for identifying legal, customary or user rights, and a procedure for identifying people entitled to compensation, is in place.
+Human rights upheld for loss of leg or user right: with through documented enables indig peoples, loca communities stakeholders compensation gal, customary s are dealt tha 4.6.2 d system that genous al s and other s to express hrough their 4.6.3 (C) A mutually agreed procedure for identifying legal, customary or user rights, and a procedure for identifying people entitled to compensation, is in place.
 (C) A mutually agreed procedure for calculating and distributing fair and gender-equal compensation (monetary or otherwise) is established and implemented, monitored and evaluated in a participatory way, and corrective actions taken as a result of this evaluation.
 Evidence is available that equal opportunities are provided to both men and women to hold land titles for scheme small holdings.
-Human rights upheld their views through their own representative 4.6.3
+Human rights upheld